-In Mali, the mining code allows for the application and granting of an exploration permit which is good for three years and can be renewed for two additional three-year terms.
-It is also common to be allowed to apply for and be granted, a new exploration permit after the original permit expires if the company has incurred or predominantly incurred the required exploration expenditures and completed and filed all regulatory-required renewals and reports.
+In Mali, the mining code allows for the application and granting of an exploration permit, which is good for three years and can be renewed for two additional three-year terms.
+It is also common to be allowed to apply for and be granted a new exploration permit after the original permit expires if the company has incurred or predominantly incurred the required exploration expenditures and completed and filed all regulatory-required renewals and reports.

 A mining permit (permis d'exploitation) may be granted for 12 years and is renewable for further periods of ten years until the mineral reserves have been exhausted.
-A mining permit may be granted to the holder of an exploration permit or a prospecting licence.
+A mining permit may be granted to the holder of an exploration permit or a prospecting license.
 Holders of a mining permit are required to enter an agreement referred to as a "Convention d'Établissement" or "Mining Convention Agreement" with the Malian government prior to the commencement of exploration or mining activities and must begin work within three years.
 A non-dilutable 10% share is owned by the Malian government, which reserves the right to acquire an additional 30%.

-Gold explorers and miners are subject to a tax called "Impôt Spécial sur Certains Produits (ISCO)" (Special Tax on Certain Products)".
+Gold explorers and miners are subject to a tax called "Impôt Spécial sur Certains Produits (ISCO)" (Special Tax on Certain Products).
 An additional tax called "taxé ad Valorem" has a taxable base equal to the starting value of the tonnage extracted minus intermediary fees and expenses.
-This amount is equal to approximately a 3% NSR.
+This amount is equal to approximately a 3% net smelter return royalty ("NSR").
 Gold and other precious metals are levied at a 3% royalty rate.
-There is also a Local Development Mining Fund (Fonds minier de développement local), funded by way of a combination of State funding - up to 20% of the royalties collected - and contributions from exploitation titleholders - up to 0.25% of their monthly turnover before tax or the value of the products extracted during the month.
+There is also a Local Development Mining Fund (Fonds minier de développement local), funded by way of a combination of state funding - up to 20% of the royalties collected - and contributions from exploitation titleholders - up to 0.25% of their monthly turnover before tax or the value of the products extracted during the month.

 During 2020, the Company completed two exploration programs on the SMSZ Project.
 The first program, which commenced in December 2019, was completed in March 2020, with drilling completed in January.
 The second exploration program commenced in late June and was completed in late July.
-Results from the drilling were released on August 31, 2020 with highlight drill intercepts of 3.09 g/t gold over 25 metres and 2.54 g/t gold over 15 metres (~65% true width) from a hole at the Gourbassi East Zone.
+Results from the drilling were released on August 31, 2020 with highlight drill intercepts of 3.09 grams per tonne ("g/t") gold over 25 metres and 2.54 g/t gold over 15 metres (~65% true width) from a hole at the Gourbassi East Zone.

 In late 2020, the Company commenced it largest ever exploration program at the SMSZ.
-During 2021 the company completed 21,051 metres of drilling (air core, reverse circulation and core), 21,111 metres of auger drilling, 90.8-line kilometres of IP geophysical surveys, the collection of 7,703 soil samples and mapping/prospecting.
+During 2021 the Company completed 21,051 metres of drilling (air core ("AC") and reverse circulation ("RC") and core), 21,111 metres of auger drilling, 90.8-line kilometres (or "km") of induced polarization ("IP") geophysical surveys, the collection of 7,703 soil samples and mapping/prospecting.
 The goal of the program comprised drilling to advance known gold zones and soil, auger and IP surveys to identify new targets, with real-time follow-up with drill testing of newly developed targets.
-The first phase of the program was competed by the end of July, 2021.
+The first phase of the program was competed by the end of July 2021.

-Drilling resumed over the Gourbassi West North target on the Project in late December 2021 with 72 air core holes totaling 2,890 metres completed before year-end.
+Drilling resumed over the Gourbassi West North (or "GWN") target on the project in late December 2021 with 72 AC holes totaling 2,890 metres completed before year-end.

-This program was followed up with a 98-hole 4,965.5 metre drill program, in April to June, 2022, that focussed on the Gourbassi West North ("GWN") Zone.
-In addition, two holes were drilled at Mogoyafara South, one hole at Linneguekoto West and one hole at Barani East Zones.
+This program was followed up with a 98-hole 4,965.5 metre drill program, in April to June 2022, that focussed on the GWN Zone.
+In addition, two holes were drilled at Mogoyafara South, one hole at Linneguekoto West and one hole at Barani East zones.